But it is September now … / The World so far away (A Postcard from Die)

 with Bibendum (The Michelin Man),

 Die is a village with a population of around 5000 people located in the Diois area of the department Auvergne Rhone Alpes at the northern part of the Provence and South of the Vercors plateau.
 In roman times it was populated by the celtic tribes of the Vocontii.
 The name Die may derive from the gallic-roman Goddess of victory and battle Andarta (Dea Augusta Vocontiorium).
-Relics from roman times are still rather present.
+Relics from roman times are still present.
 Later Die became a episcopal city with a cathedral.
 Under the influence of Swiss traders the city became influenced by protestantism which during the religious wars, resulted in the displacement of a notable number of people to Switzerland and Germany.

 Nowadays the region presents itself as a nature and sports tourism destination and agricultural centre with an emphasis on sustainable farming.